alex-k27/crypto-tracker/README.md

 - WebSocket for real-time price updates
 - No API key required
 - Free tier with generous rate limits

-## 🤝 Contributing

-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-### Development Setup

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License